Eigenfunctionals for positive operators: Introduction

 For every $v\gneqq 0$ with order-bounded orbit $\TN v$ there is a positive linear functional $J$ on the orbit ideal $V_{\TN v}$ and a scalar $t \geq 0$ such that

 Moreover, we can choose $J$ such that $t\leq 1$. \end{ithm}

-A first motivation for \Cref{thm:KR} is that it enters the proof of a new characterization of amenable groups that we establish in~\cite{Monod_vector-pricings_pre}.
+A first motivation for \Cref{thm:KR} is that it enters the proof of a new characterization of amenable groups established in~\cite{Monod_vector-pricings_pre}.
 That criterion characterizes amenability not by invariance, but by stationarity.
-Specifically, applying \Cref{thm:KR} to a Markov operator, it is shown that a group $G$ is amenable if and only if $\ell^\infty(G)$ carries a stationary ``conditional mean''; see~\cite{Monod_vector-pricings_pre} for this concept.
+Specifically, applying \Cref{thm:KR} to a Markov operator, it is shown that a group $G$ is amenable if and only if $\ell^\infty(G)$ carries a stationary ``conditional mean''; see~\cite{Monod_vector-pricings_pre} for definitions.

 In the above theorem, $V$ is \textbf{non-singular} if for every $v\gneqq 0$ in $V$ there exists some positive linear functional which is non-zero on $v$.
 This holds in most familiar examples; for instance, it holds as soon as $V$ admits a Hausdorff locally convex topology compatible with the order~\cite[V.4.1]{Schaefer}.
 We emphasize however that \Cref{thm:KR} makes no topological assumption; this is a notable difference with the Krein--Rutman theorem and its generalizations, which consider \emph{compact} continuous linear operators on topological vector spaces.